-Comparable in size to western Europe, DRC is one of the world’s poorest countries despite its vast natural resources.
+DRC is one of the world’s poorest countries despite its vast natural resources.
+Political tensions and socio-economic decline are exacerbated by a sharp increase in violence.
 DRC’s complex humanitarian crisis is characterised by conflict, mass displacement, malnutrition and epidemics.
-In addition to millions of displaced people, DRC hosts over 526 236 refugees from neighbouring countries.
+In addition to millions of internally displaced Congolese, DRC hosts over 537 000 refugees from neighbouring countries.

-Humanitarian operations funded through the Commission’s Civil Protection and Humanitarian Aid department focus on helping people affected by recent or ongoing violence, acute malnutrition and epidemics.
+Humanitarian operations funded through the Commission’s Civil Protection and Humanitarian Aid department (ECHO) focus on helping people affected by recent or ongoing violence, acute malnutrition, and epidemics.
 Violent conflict has far-reaching consequences for families and host communities.
-The priority is therefore to provide victims of violence with protection and life-saving assistance in a timely manner.
+The now constant flare-ups of ethnic tension, clashes as well as arbitrary killings and sexual violence continue to cause untold suffering among the population.
+The priority of EU humanitarian aid is therefore to provide victims of violence and displaced populations with protection and life-saving assistance in a timely manner.

 EU humanitarian partners also respond to disease outbreaks and acute malnutrition.
 Given the decrepit state of DRC’s health care system, diseases such as malaria, cholera, yellow fever, and measles affect millions of Congolese each year.

 The EU responds to nutrition crises by enabling partners to react at the first signs of emergency levels of acute malnutrition.
 Qualified staff trains public health care workers on how to effectively treat severely malnourished children with ready-to-use therapeutic foods and provide specialised care for those suffering from medical complications.
 However, with 1.9 million children under five at risk of dying from severe acute malnutrition countrywide, considerably more attention needs to go to the prevention and treatment of undernutrition.